-- 3. Prepare the sample according to API specifications.
-Stir the test sample for 10 minutes with a high speed mixer. - 4.
-Place two o-rings in the o-ring grooves on each valve stem.
-Screw one valve stem into the test cell on the inlet side of the cell.
+- 5. Place two o-rings in the o-ring grooves on each valve stem.
+Screw one valve stem into the cell cap on the inlet side of the cell.
 Tighten the valve stem completely.
-To increase the life of the valve stem and cap, apply a thin layer of high-temperature thread lubricant (#165-44-1) to the o-ring on the bottom of the valve stem. - 5.
-Invert the cell body and carefully pour the sample into the cell, leaving the appropriate amount of void space as indicated by the chart on page 22.
+To increase the life of the valve stem and cap, apply a thin layer of high-temperature thread lubricant (#165-44) to the conical face o-ring on the pointed end of the valve stem. - 6.
+Invert the cell body and carefully pour the sample into the cell, leaving the appropriate amount of void space as indicated by the chart below.
 Be careful not to spill fluid on the o-ring inside the cell.